boblyx/headless_radiance/README.md

 # Headless Radiance
-Dockerfile for creating a docker container for running a headless instance of Radiance.
+Dockerfile for creating a docker container for running a headless instance of [Radiance](https://github.com/LBNL-ETA/Radiance/tree/master) by the [Lawrence Berkeley National Laboratory](https://github.com/LBNL-ETA).

 ## Usage
 1. Build the container image